Art & Design

 Iwate Museum of Art 岩手県立美術館

-Sculpture, painting and pottery by Iwate's greatest artists
+Sculpture, painting and crafts by Iwate's greatest artists

 A dramatic, contemporary building located in the middle of the city of Morioka, the Iwate Museum of Art showcases the work of the prefecture's greatest artists.
-The museum also hosts several special exhibits throughout the year.
+The museum also hosts several exhibitions throughout the year.

 The museum was opened in 2001

-The museum houses works by the three of Iwate's greatest artists: Tetsugoro Yorozu, Shunsuke Matsumoto, and Yasutake Funakoshi
+The museum houses works by some of Iwate's greatest artists: Tetsugoro Yorozu, Shunsuke Matsumoto, and Yasutake Funakoshi

 How to Get There